Couitéas affair: Arrêt Couitéas

 The Conseil d’État considered Couitéas’ claim for compensation for damages caused by the refusal of the protectorate government to clear the occupants off his property despite the court injunction he had obtained.
 Couitéas estimated these damages to be 4,600,000 francs.

 The judgment delivered on November 30, 1923 is still a legal precedent today, known as the “Couitéas judgment” (“arrêt Couitéas”).
-It establishesd the legal “right to compensation for damage following the refusal of the government to lend the assistance of the police force for an expulsion”.
+It established the legal “right to compensation for damage following the refusal of the government to lend the assistance of the police force for an expulsion”.
 At the same time, it also recognised that the government has the right to take exceptional measures which may infringe on private rights when the public interest is at stake and serious disturbances are feared.
 A second judgment dated December 2, 1927 required the State to pay Couitéas compensation of 1,500,000 francs.

 After the death of Couitéas in 1928, his heirs Mme Boissiere and Jean Couitéas sought additional compensation, claiming that the judgment in 1927 only covered past losses, while the occupation of their land was continuing.
 Their case was eventually thrown out in November 1936.